yldio/yld.io/docs/blog-marketing.md

 ## Add preivew image

 This step is only required if the blog published on medium has no images.
-Having images in blog posts is not critical to the new content but has two but It is advised that you encourage authors to add content but if not possible then these are the steps to follow to include the image.
+Having images in blog posts is not critical to the new content but it is advised that you encourage authors to add some!
+If adding imagery is not possible then these are the steps to follow to include the image preview.

 - Have the image you want to include saved to your computer.
 1:1 ratio is preferred.
 - Go to Contentful and find the blog post you want to change.
-- In the blog post find the `Header Image` field
+- In the blog post find the `Header Image` field.
-- Add the new header image
+- Add the new header image.
 - Click publish and you're done!

+### Why?

+- The header image of a post is the image used when shared on social media.
+- When scrolling through `/blog`, posts without images will just have a blank space where the image is meant to be.
+This isn't breaking anything but could look a lot better!

 ## FAQ